-- Join a community urban poling or mall walking group. - Go for a brisk walk around the block after lunch. - Take a dance class in the afternoon. - Train for and participate in a run or walk for charity! - Take up a favourite sport again. - Be active with the family!
-Plan to have "active reunions". - Go for a nature hike on the weekend. - Take the dog for a walk after dinner.
+- Join a community urban poling or mall walking group. - Go for a brisk walk around the block after lunch. - Take a dance class in the afternoon. - Train for and participate in a run or walk for charity!

 Now is the time.
 Walk, run, or wheel, and embrace life.